Azathothas/Stars/README.md

 - [TH3xACE/SUDO_KILLER](https://github.com/TH3xACE/SUDO_KILLER) – A tool designed to exploit a privilege escalation vulnerability in the sudo program on Unix-like systems.
 It takes advantage of a specific misconfiguration or flaw in sudo to gain elevated privileges on the system, essentially allowing a regular user to execute commands as the root user.
 - [TUVIMEN/torge](https://github.com/TUVIMEN/torge) – A shell script for searching for links on torrent sites
 - [The-Z-Labs/linux-exploit-suggester](https://github.com/The-Z-Labs/linux-exploit-suggester) – Linux privilege escalation auditing tool
+- [Tina-lel/bpm](https://github.com/Tina-lel/bpm) – A package manager for linux written in bash
 - [Toxikuu/gimme](https://github.com/Toxikuu/gimme) – Simple source-based package manager in python
 - [Toxikuu/rid-meta](https://github.com/Toxikuu/rid-meta) – main rid repository
 - [Trigus42/alpine-qbittorrentvpn](https://github.com/Trigus42/alpine-qbittorrentvpn) – Multiarch docker image with the latest qBittorrent-nox client (WEB UI) and WireGuard/OpenVPN tunnel